pranjalv123/ASTRID-1/README.md

 reasons.
 You can download it at http://www.atgc-montpellier.fr/phyd/binaries.php, and place `PhyDstar.jar` in the same directory as the ASTRID executable.
+You will also need Java installed for PhyD* to work.

 # Installation (source)